a-slice-of-py/data-scientist-hub/docs/blog/posts/aws-dynamodb.md

 - `retry_attempts`: Maximum number of retry attempts Valid Range: \*.
 Minimum value of 0 \*.
 Maximum value of 10000.
 Default: - retry until the record expires
 - `max_record_age`: The maximum age of a record that Lambda sends to a function for processing.
 Valid Range: - Minimum value of 60 seconds - Maximum value of 7 days Default: - the retention period configured on the stream

+### Lambda and VPC Subnets

+If an AWS Lambda raises timeout connection error while trying to reach a Dynamo DB table, despite inside a VPC with endpoint towards DynamoDB enabled, please refer to [this issue](https://stackoverflow.com/a/54789779): the reason might be related to public subnets randomly assigned to the lambda in a given availability zone.

 ### Main takeaways